yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 ## [manager]

-- layout: Manager layout by ratio, 3-element array
+- ratio: Manager layout by ratio, 3-element array

   - `[1, 4, 3]`: 1/8 width for parent, 4/8 width for current, 3/8 width for preview